washingtonalto/bookmarklets/README.md

 * [WLA CSS Selector Web Scraper](WLACSSSelectorWebScraper.md) - Performs simple web scraping from page using CSS selectors
 * [WLA XPath Web Scraper](WLAXPathWebScraper.md) - Performs simple web scraping from page using XPath
 * [WLA Cookie Extractor](WLACookieExtractor.md) - Extracts first-party cookie from the page
-* [WLA HTTP Resource Extractor](WLAHTTPResourceExtractor.md) - Extracts first-party cookie from the page
+* [WLA HTTP Resource Extractor](WLAHTTPResourceExtractor.md) - Captures HTTP Resource network calls upon loading the page
 * [WLA CSS Selector Tool](WLACSSSelectorTool.md) - Displays the CSS Selector of an HTML Element from the page
 * [WLA CSS Selector ver 2 Tool](WLACSSSelectorToolv2.md) - Displays the CSS Selector of an HTML Element from the page
 * [WLA Broken Links Checker](WLABrokenLinksChecker.md) - Lists down all links in page and displays their link text and attributes.
 In addition, it also displays HTTP status only for internal links at the end of the table.